-Gray Scott Model.
+Gray Scott Model

-The characteristics of these two equations are:
+The characteristics of both equations are:

 - In equation (1), the quantity »A« is linear in each term

 - In equation (2), the unknown »B« is non-linear in the second term on the right-hand side and linear in all other terms

 - The second term of each equation represents the coupling term (A + 2B reacts to 3B)